 Shopping for the best ukulele for kids involves looking at the key features of the instrument.
-The most important thing to remember is ukes for kids are not intended as toys.
+The most important thing to remember is that a ukulele for kids is not intended as a toy.
 Over the past several decades, some of the most popular musical talents have added the ukulele to their instrumentals.
 Although toy versions are available, these are not the best ukuleles for kids looking to learn how to properly play the instrument.

 Choosing the Best Starter Ukulele for Kids

 The best starter ukulele for kids will fall into one of four length options: 21-in, 23-in, 26-in, and 30-in.
 The original children’s ukulele was the 21-in version with a scale length of 13-in.
 This option remains the best starter ukulele for kids.
 The size is suitable for children and the sound has the more traditional ukulele sound.
 Ukuleles for kids will also be referred to by manufacturers as soprano or standard models.
 The larger version produces a deeper sound and is typically picked for more advanced students who have already begun lessons.
 The sound quality also differs.
 The smaller the ukulele, the more high-pitched and twinkling sound it makes.
 The larger ukuleles produce deeper tones that are more reminiscent of guitars.